 - Aaron Slater, Illustrator

-Rosie Revere, Engineer Activities & Resources
+Rosie Revere, Engineer Story Activities and Resources

 I have created literacy graphic organizers for Rosie Revere, Engineer.
 You can find them at my Teachers Pay Teachers store.
 There are many activities for each literacy area to differentiate depending on your student’s ability/age.
 They include activities for: